 Overall, we think that nudging, and all aspects of behavioral science, are fascinating.
 We think there are some great uses for it that are truly benevolent both in the world of work and in the wider world.
 However, we think that the concepts behind behavioral science are often misused.

-Because these principles are often misused, we think it’s important for people to learn about them.
+Because these 10 Important Nudges and other principles are often misused, we think it’s important for people to learn about them.
 When they do so, we believe they have a better chance of understanding when others are trying to influence them in ways that do not increase their own welfare.

 Sources and further reading